-This page contains resources that listed companies may find helpful in implementing the diversity-based recommendations in the 2010 amendments to the ASX Corporate Governance Council Principles and Recommendations.
+This page contains resources that listed companies may find helpful in implementing the diversity-based recommendations in the ASX Corporate Governance Council Principles and Recommendations.

 The ASX Group's own policies on diversity can be viewed here.